nodejs/docs/GETTING-STARTED.md

     please keep a close eye on the filesize of the asset you're introducing.
 * For code blocks:
   * Use language aware fences. ("```js")
-  * Code need not be complete — treat code blocks as an illustration or aide to your point, not as complete running programs.
+  * Code need not be complete — treat code blocks as an illustration or aid to your point, not as complete running programs.
 If a complete running program is necessary, include it as an asset in `assets/code-examples` and link to it.